Hives/makers-notes/week-1/README.md

 Alice led a debugging workshop.
 My notes are [here](debugging-workshop.md).
 I give a detailed breakdown of using a methodical debugging practice to isolate and fix a bug.

+To do:
+- There were three more bugs in the exercise... fix them using the method outlined

 ### Basic OOP

 ## Coach wisdom